Laptopmini/PorschePi/README.md

 # PorschePi

 RaspberryPi based custom head unit for classic Porsche.
-Inspired by the [Porsche Classic Communication Management (PCCM)](https://shop.porscheusa.com/porscheoem/porsche_classic_/Highlights/porsche_classic_communication_management_pccm_91164559100.html) (91164559100), featuring a 7.9" touchscreen, wireless CarPlay and Bang & Olufsen amplifier.
+Inspired by the [Porsche Classic Communication Management (PCCM)](https://shop.porscheusa.com/porscheoem/porsche_classic_/Highlights/porsche_classic_communication_management_pccm_91164559100.html) (91164559100), featuring a much larger touchscreen and the ability to use CarPlay wirelessly.

 ![Picture of separated PCB](./images/banner.jpg)

+## General Information

+In short, the goal was to create a single DIN head unit which fits in the rather restricted dashboard of classic Porsches without the need for any drilling, cutting or soldering (of the cabin), all the while making it look as OEM as possible.
+The results is a RPi 3 sandwiched between a Waveshare LCD controller and a Bang & Olufsen Hifiberry soundcard, with a graceful shutdown mechanism, powered USB hub, all fitted inside a removable single din unit.

+### Key Features

+- 7.9" Touchscreen
+- Bang & Olufsen amplifier w/ 4 channel output
+- Bluetooth remote for quick Play/Pause, Skip, Volume control
+- Wireless CarPlay w/ Siri supported
+- Porsche boot screen
+- Porsche logo in CarPlay interface
+- Porsche colored OAP interface (Black, Grey, Red)
+- Graceful shutdown w/ 5 minute standby mode when ignition turn off
+- 3D printed bezel

 ## Software